HunterHeard/WeavedPios/README.md

 Basic goals of this project:

 1. Allow the user to Log in to Weaved (done)
-2. Allow the user to select a Raspberry Pi that has WebIOPi installed on it
+2. Allow the user to select a Raspberry Pi that has WebIOPi installed on it (done)
-3. Allow the user to monitor and control the GPIO pins on the Pi, as long as they are logged in
+3. Allow the user to monitor and control the GPIO pins on the Pi, as long as they are logged in (done)
-4. Allow the user to label GPIOs, label their 'high' and 'low' states (so for Water, you could have "flow" and "stop")
+4. Allow the user to label GPIOs, label their 'high' and 'low' states (so for Water, you could have "flow" and "stop") (done)
 5. Allow the user to choose which GPIOs to ignore, so that they aren't cluttered with 16 pins on their app

 6. Allow the user to configure notifications, so that they can be notified of a monitor pin moving, even if they are not logged in